open-quantum-safe/liboqs/PLATFORMS.md

 ### Tier 1

 Tier 1 targets can be thought of as "guaranteed to work".
 The CI system builds and tests binary versions for each tier 1 target to make sure any change does not negatively affect those platforms.
 Platform-specific build documentation must exist.
-Tier 1 targets marked with an asterisk are additionally tested for constant-time behaviour.
+Tier 1 targets marked with a dagger (†) are additionally tested for constant-time behaviour.
 The CI system contains automated constant-time testing for each of these starred targets, and all failures are documented in the `tests/constant_time` directory.
 IMPORTANT: This does not mean that constant-time behaviour is guaranteed on these targets, or that non-constant-time behaviour is limited to documented exceptions.
 It does, however, mean that `liboqs` developers should track constant-time issues on these platforms.

 ### Tier 2